CyrusKabir/js-challenger/README.md

         <details open><summary>Solution 1</summary>
         <p>

+        scenario :
+        ```python
+        In this scenario, the existing code adds an eventListener for a click event on a variable 'buttonElem'.
+It expects 'buttonElem' to be the button element in the example UI.
+But, that element is not selected yet.
+        Assign the button element to the variable 'buttonElem' with one of the existing selector methods.
+        Click the button to verify that the code is working.
+        Hint: Make use of the unique id identifier of the button element.
+        ```
         html :
         ```html
         <button type="button" id="button">OFF</button>
         ```
         javascript :
         ```js
-        /*In this scenario, the existing code adds an eventListener for a click event on a variable 'buttonElem'.
-It expects 'buttonElem' to be the button element in the example UI.
-But, that element is not selected yet.
-        Assign the button element to the variable 'buttonElem' with one of the existing selector methods.
-        Click the button to verify that the code is working.
-        Hint: Make use of the unique id identifier of the button element.*/

         const buttonElem = document.getElementById("button");

         buttonElem.addEventListener('click', () => {
             const oldText = buttonElem.innerText;
             return button.innerText = oldText === "ON" ?
 "OFF" : "ON";
         });
         ```
         </p>
         </details>